unitaryfund/pennylane-qrack/doc/devices/simulator.rst

 "layers" that tend to work best for general "BQP-complete" tasks like random circuit sampling.

-If you'd like to use a special-case algorithm, like quantum binary decision diagrams (QBDD), or if you want more direct control over choice of algorithm and hardware used, there are a series of boolean options users can toggle like so:
+If you'd like to use a special-case algorithm, like quantum binary decision diagrams (QBDD), or if you want more direct control over choice of algorithm and hardware used, there is a series of boolean options users can toggle like so:

 .. code-block:: python